Coton de Tulear

-Coton de Tulears are generally healthy dogs with a lifespan of 14–17 years.
+Cotons de Tulear are generally healthy dogs with a long lifespan of 14–17 years.
 The most common health issues for cotons are skin allergies, which can lead to bacterial infections, and ear problems if not cleaned properly.

-While their origin story is legendary, it's hard to know the exact truth about the birth of this lovable little breed.
+While their origin story is legendary, it's hard to know the exact truth about the birth of this lovable little breed, according to the USCTC.
 What's known for certain is that Madagascar's elites were so enamored by cotons they passed laws prohibiting those outside the ruling class from owning a coton de Tulear.
 The hiding away of these precious pups meant the breed thrived in isolation for centuries, only entering the world stage in the 1960s after being discovered by French tourists.